AdityaJoshi187-ADITORIUM/PERSON-TRACKING-WEB-APP/README.md

-PERSON-TRACKING-WEB-APP
+🕵️PERSON-TRACKING-WEB-APP🕵️

 This Flask web application leverages the face_recognition library to annotate faces in a video based on a provided target image.
 It can be used to identify and mark faces within video frames, creating a new video with labeled faces.

-User-friendly Interface: The application provides a simple web interface for users to upload a target image and a video file.
+User-friendly Interface: The application provides a simple web interface for users to upload a target image and a video file.👀

 Face Recognition: Using face_recognition library, the application detects and compares faces in each video frame with the target image, marking matches with rectangles and labels.